Grid

 Sets the horizontal and vertical gap (allows the max column count to work correctly)

-Override the vertical gap using the style panel or a utility if needed.
+To override the vertical gap separately, use the style panel or a utility if needed.

 Set the minimum width the columns should be before wrapping under custom properties.